 - An unofficial, English transcript of each college or university attended

-The Admissions Committee will select competitive applicants to attend one of two interview days between late January-February.
-Decisions are generally made following the last interview day, and applicants will be alerted via email on file.
+The Admissions Committee will select competitive applicants to interview in late January or February.
+Decisions are made following the last interview day, and applicants will be alerted by email.
 Due to privacy regulations, we cannot give decisions over the phone.

-In the first year PhD students will participate in the Foundations in Biomedical Sciences (FiBS) core curriculum as well as have the opportunity to select elective courses focused on area-specific interests.
-Additionally, trainees will have the opportunity to experience laboratory rotations and engage in journal clubs and research seminars.
-Trainees will work closely with a faculty advisor in the development of an individual plan that will be tailored to serve specific research and professional goals.
+In the first year PhD students will participate in the Foundations in Biomedical Sciences (FBS) core curriculum and select elective courses focused on area-specific interests.
+Additionally, students will experience laboratory rotations and participate in journal clubs and research seminars.
+Professional development opportunities (see below) round out the curriculum.
+Students will work closely with a faculty advisor in the development of an individual plan tailored to serve specific research and professional goals.
 After selection of a laboratory, students will join the program/department with which the mentor is affiliated and continue advanced studies towards candidacy.

-Each student will complete one (1) lab rotation in the first semester and two (2) lab rotations in the second semester in consultation with their advisor.
+Students will identify one lab rotation in the first semester and two lab rotations in the second semester in consultation with their advisors.